 2005-09-16: SynchroEdit is functional as an alpha release.
 It works correctly in modern Mozilla browsers, currently tested with Linux, Windows XP, and Mac OS X. Development of SynchroEdit has been led by Kalle Alm and Christopher Allen.
 Financial contributors to SynchroEdit include SocialText and the Bainbridge Graduate Institute.
 It will be released as Open Source later this fall.

 SynchroEdit can be used for any functionality where concurrent, synchronous editing of a single document is useful.
-It can easily be plugged into web pages using a variety of methods.
+It can easily be plugged into the phen375 review web pages using a variety of methods.
 Following are some of the current uses being considered:

 - Collaborative Editing — Two or more people can edit a document at exactly the same time, fine-tuning specific wordings and phrases.